A Framework for the Construction of Generative Models for Mesoscale Structure in Multilayer Networks: Introduction

+However, this relatively simple structure cannot capture many of the possible intricacies of connectivity patterns between entities.
+For example, in \define{temporal networks}~\cite{Holme2012, Holme2015}, nodes and/or edges change in time; and in \define{multiplex networks}~\cite{Kivela2014}, multiple types of interactions can occur between the same pairs of nodes.
+To better account for the complexity, diversity, and dependencies in real-world interactions, one can represent such connectivity patterns using \todefine{multilayer networks} (see \cref{sec:multilayer_networks})~\cite{Kivela2014, Boccaletti2014, Aleta2018, Bianconi2018,Porter2018}.
+We use the term \define{single-layer network} (which is also called a ``monolayer network'' or a ``graph'') for a multilayer network with a single layer (i.e., an \paraphrase{ordinary} network), and we use the term ``network'' to refer to both single-layer and multilayer networks.

-In many applications, monolayer networks are insufficient for capturing the intricacies of connectivity patterns between entities.
-For example, this arises in both temporal~\cite{Holme2012, Holme2015, Valdano2015, Bazzi2014} and multiplex networks~\cite{Cranmer:2014ut,gallotti2014anatomy,Fan2015,cantini2015, Kefi2016}, which we represent as multilayer networks~\cite{Kivela2014, Boccaletti2014}.
-Our motivation for considering a single multilayer network instead of several networks independently is that connectivity patterns in different layers often depend on each other in some way.
-For example, the connectivity patterns in somebody's Facebook friendship network today are not independent either of the connectivity patterns in that person's Facebook friendship network last year (temporal) or of the connectivity patterns in that person's Twitter follower/following network today (multiplex).
-Data sets that have multilayer structures are becoming increasingly available, and several methods to detect communities in multilayer networks have now been developed~\cite{Mucha2010, DeDomenico2014a, Stanley2015, Peixoto2015, Kivela2014, Jeub2015, Wilson2016}.
+By using a single multilayer network instead of several independent single-layer networks, one can account for the fact that connectivity patterns in different layers often \todefine{depend} on each other.
+(We use the term \define{dependent} in a probabilistic sense throughout the paper: an object $A$ depends on $B$ if and only if $\PP(A | B) \neq \PP(A )$.)
+For example, the connectivity patterns in somebody's Facebook friendship network today may depend both on the connectivity patterns in that person's Facebook friendship network last year (temporal) and on the connectivity patterns in that person's Twitter followership network today (multiplex).
+Data sets that have multilayer structures are increasingly available (e.g., see Table 2 of~\cite{Kivela2014}).
+A natural type of multilayer network consists of a sequence of dependent single-layer networks, where layers may correspond to different temporal snapshots, different types of related interactions that occur during a given time interval, and so on.
+Following existing terminology~\cite{DeDomenico2014a, Porter2018}, we refer to an instance of a node in one \todefine{layer} as a \todefine{state node} (see \cref{sec:multilayer_networks}).